60th Fighter Wing

-The 60th Fighter Wing (60 FW) was a reserve fighter wing of the United States Air Force, stationed at Felts Field, Spokane, Washington from 1947-1950.
-It was withdrawn from the Washington Air National Guard (WA ANG) and inactivated on 31 October 1950.

-This wing is not related to the 60th Troop Carrier Wing, Medium, or subsequent units that was constituted and activated on 1 July 1948.
+The 60th Fighter Wing was a National Guard fighter wing of the United States Air Force, stationed at Felts Field, Spokane, Washington from 1947 until 1950, when it was inactivated as the National Guard reorganized its operational units under the wing base organization system.
+It was withdrawn from the National Guard and inactivated on 31 October 1950.
+The wing was first active as the 60th Troop Carrier Wing during World War II, when it was used in the training of airlift units for combat.
+(Note: This wing is not related to the 60th Troop Carrier Wing that was activated in 1948.)